Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

-Have you ever wondered how the most successful companies make their hires?
+Have you ever wondered how the most successful companies hire the right employees?
 Or what makes for a winning team?
-Have you ever wanted to know just what characteristics distinguish the most innovative entrepreneurs?
+Have you ever wanted to know what characteristics distinguish the most innovative entrepreneurs?
 Or what makes someone truly original?

 Adam has been Wharton’s top-rated professor for seven straight years.
 He has been recognized as one of the world’s 25 most influential management thinkers and Fortune’s 40 under 40.
-He is the author of two New York Times bestselling books translated into 35 languages, and has recently co-authored a new book with Sheryl Sandberg called Option B – about facing adversity, building resilience and finding joy.
-And he writes on work and psychology for the New York Times.
+He is the author of two New York Times bestsellers that have been translated into 35 languages, and has recently co-authored a new book with Sheryl Sandberg called Option B – about facing adversity, building resilience and finding joy.
+He also writes on work and psychology for the New York Times.

 Adam’s speaking and consulting clients include Facebook, Google, the NBA, Merck, Goldman Sachs, Pixar, the U.S. Army and Navy, and the World Economic Forum, where he has been honored as a Young Global Leader.
 But it is his TED talks on original thinkers and givers and takers that have most revolutionized the business world.

 [00:58] Ana introduces the episode